Introduction

 Credential Processing

-• Chronos - Complete toolkit for url:log:pass processing with cleaning, sorting, and deduplication
+• Chronos - Complete toolkit for url:log:pass processing with 10 modules for cleaning, sorting, deduplication, and extraction

 Email Tools

-• Rapid - High-performance email checker with IMAP, Outlook, and Web.de support
+• Rapid - High-performance email checker with IMAP and Outlook/Hotmail support, built-in mail viewer, and 15M+ server database

-• Vanadum - Next-gen TLS API with modern encryption for network applications
+• Vanadum - Next-gen TLS API with browser fingerprinting and anti-detection for network applications

 Getting Started